arghena/katharsis/.github/PULL_REQUEST_TEMPLATE.md

 Please check the following before submitting the PR:

-- [ ] My code follows the coding style guidelines of this project
+- [ ] I have read and followed the guidelines in `CONTRIBUTING.md`
+- [ ] I have already updated the related templates accordingly (if applicable)
 - [ ] I have written or updated relevant documentation (if applicable)
 - [ ] I have added or updated tests to cover my changes (if applicable)
-- [ ] All new and existing tests pass
 - [ ] I have reviewed my code for any potential issues
-- [ ] Link the relevant issue to this PR (if applicable)
-- [ ] Add labels to this PR
-- [ ] I have read and followed the guidelines in `CONTRIBUTING.md`

 ### Additional Notes